 I-780, in the cities of Benicia and Vallejo, connects I-80 and I-680.
 Caltrans' 2012 report on I-780 shows the roadway operating at a V:C ration of 0.6 (LOS of C).
-Reports from city and STA staff and observation of realtime traffic reports show periodic short-term congestion at some off-ramps in Benicia during the evening commute, and at the I-780/I-80 interchange in Vallejo during both morning and evening peak hours, but I-780 generally operates at an acceptable LOS and has some unused capacity.
+Reports from city and STA staff and observation of real-time traffic reports show periodic short-term congestion at some off-ramps in Benicia during the evening commute, and at the I-780/I-80 interchange in Vallejo during both morning and evening peak hours, but I-780 generally operates at an acceptable LOS and has some unused capacity.
 There is no reported VHD.
 I-780 has an accident rate below the statewide average for similar roads.
-In 2016, I-780 had an AADT that ranged from 58,000 vehicles to 568,000 (western Benicia, as shown below.
+In 2016, I-780 had an AADT that ranged from 58,000 vehicles to 68,000 (western Benicia, as shown below.
 In 2014, trucks accounted for approximately 4.5% of the AADT on I-780.

 I-680, in Solano County runs from I-80 to the Benicia Martinez Bridge (two spans) and the Contra Costa County line.
 It then continues south, through Contra Costa and Alameda counties to US 101 in Santa Clara County.
-The 2013 report from Caltrans for I-680 in the cities of Benicia

-I-80, the main roadway through Solano County, has significant variations in V:C and operations during the course of a typical day.
-The other freeways all have distinct morning and evening commute directions, while I-80 handles morning commutes to both the east (Davis and Sacramento) and west (Marin/Sonoma and Napa via SR 37 and SR 12, and the inner Bay by the Carquinez bridge), with reverse commutes in the evening.
-I-80 also handles in-county commuters and rural Solano County shows this roadway also operates at a low V:C ratio of 0.7 (LOS D).
+The 2013 report from Caltrans for I-680 in the cities of Benicia and rural Solano County shows this roadway also operates at a low V:C ratio of 0.7 (LOS D).
 For the portion of the roadway in Fairfield, however, traffic congestion is much more significant at times.
 Specifically, the north-bound lanes approaching the interchange with I-80 and SR 12 see frequent PM peak congestion, with the worst being found on Friday evenings.
 The most recently reported (2010) V:C ratio for northbound I-680 approaching I-80 is only 0.46, but the actual LOS is reported as D because of delays caused by the compact location of the I-680/SR 12 and I-80 merges.
 Accident rates on I-680 are below the statewide average for similar roads.
 Except for Friday evenings, especially on holidays, this degraded ratio and resulting congestion usually do not last for an entire hour.